G-Ragghianti/newtonCMS/README.md

 Use a web browser to visit the test page http://domain.com/doc/test .
 This corresponds to the markdown source file "test.md" in the "docs" directory.
+If you see a minimally formatted test page, then you have completed initial installations.

+## Theory of operation

+When a web page is request (e.g., /doc/test), the following the accomplished:

+   * the CGI script "doc" is executed
+   * the script reads in a file "test.md" under the "docs" directory
+   * the file is parsed for MarkDown syntax and converted to an HTML snipit
+   * the script read the file "tmpl.html"
+   * HTML from test.md is inserted into the content of "tmpl.html" in place of "CONTENT"
+   * the title of the web page is parsed from the "H1" HTML tag an inserted in plage of "TITLE"
+   * the document is returned to the requesting web browser

+## Customization

+You may create new files with the "md" extensions under the "docs" directory.